kgrzybek/modular-monolith-with-ddd/README.md

 **Authentication**

 Authentication is implemented using JWT Token and Bearer scheme using IdentityServer.
-For now, only one authentication method is implemented (forms authentication by providing login and password).
-It requires implementation of ``IResourceOwnerPasswordValidator`` interface:
+For now, only one authentication method is implemented: OAuth2 [Resource Owner Password Grant Type](https://www.oauth.com/oauth2-servers/access-tokens/password-grant/).
+It requires implementation of `IResourceOwnerPasswordValidator` interface:

 ```csharp
 public class ResourceOwnerPasswordValidator : IResourceOwnerPasswordValidator